google/oss-fuzz/docs/new_project_guide.md

 ## project.yaml

 This file stores the metadata about your project.
-This includes things like project's homepage, list of sanitizers used, list of ccs on newly filed bugs, etc.
+This includes things like project's homepage, list of sanitizers used, list of CCs on newly-filed bugs, etc.
 (example: [expat](https://github.com/google/oss-fuzz/blob/master/projects/expat/project.yaml)).

 ## Checking in to OSS-Fuzz repository